ali-izhar/event-driven-simulation/foxes-rabbits/README.md

 # foxesAndRabbits
-This is a fully decoupled implementation of the foxes and rabbits simulation (with an added animal: Wolf).
+This is a fully decoupled implementation of the foxes and rabbits simulation from "Objects First with Java by David Barnes & Michael Kolling" with an additional animal class: "Wolf".